 Coming up this month (along with all the other nutrition enthusiasts) we’re embracing National Vegetarian Week wholeheartedly.
 Our objective?
-To boost our bodies with as many different kinds of vegetables as we possibly can … and for us this is actually quite easy as our office is across the road from Worton Organic Garden - a seven-acre market garden providing the local community with an astonishing diversity of seasonal, fresh vegetables, herbs, fruit, eggs, homemade bread (and gorgeous flowers too).
+To boost our bodies with as many different kinds of vegetables as we possibly can … and for us this is actually quite easy as our office is not far from Worton Organic Garden - a seven-acre market garden providing the local community with an astonishing diversity of seasonal, fresh vegetables, herbs, fruit, eggs, homemade bread (and gorgeous flowers too).

 No working week is complete without an enjoyable shop at the farm – and this coming week it will be stacked with organic seasonal delights including asparagus, chard, spring greens and, as always, their signature salad leaf mix.
 They grow salad all year round, and mix it up with seasonal herbs – absolutely delicious!